 Your budget and your bank accounts have one of those “It’s Complicated” relationships.
 They’re involved, yet separate—linked to one another by your budget categories.

 Notice the transfer has no category.

-We categorize income when new money arrives.
-But no new money has arrived, this money was already here.
-We categorize outflows when we buy something.
-We aren’t buying anything, we’re just changing the location of the money.
+We categorize income when new money arrives, but no new money has arrived—this money was already here.
+We categorize outflows when we buy something, but we aren’t buying anything.
+We’re just changing the location of the money.

-The account balances have changed, and that makes sense since we did move money between accounts.
+The account balances have changed, and that makes sense (we moved money between accounts).
 But notice the budget has not changed.
 That makes sense, too, because we didn’t change our plan for the dollars.

 What if we move all $850 out of the savings account and into the checking account?

-That’s also fine with the budget.
-It has no impact at all.
+Again, the budget is indifferent.
+No change, there!
 My category balances are exactly the same.
-It is more complicated this way though, isn’t it?
-More accounts to reconcile, a lot more transferring back and forth.
+It’s more complicated this way, though, isn’t it?
+There are more accounts to reconcile, and a lot more transferring back and forth.

-( You may be thinking…”Hmm…maybe I don’t need all these extra accounts?”
-And that would be a good thing.)
+Now, you may be thinking, “Hmm, maybe I don’t need all these extra accounts?”

 If you just scratched your chin, thoughtfully, and wondered, “So, theoretically, I could just have all my money in one account?” the answer is yes.
 Yes, you could.